Five Tips & Next Steps to Manage the Uncertainty

 Read the instructions on the deferral letter or email and do what they ask.
 This usually means letting them know if you are still interested in being considered for Regular Decision admissions.
 They may ask for mid-year grades.
 Pay attention to dates and make sure you notify them of your continued interest by the date specified.

 Remember, much of the admissions process is outside of your control.
 Only your grades and your application are in your control.
 Other factors at play, and outside of your control, are your competition and the college’s institutional priorities (the college’s particular needs in a particular year).
 Some colleges defer students as an admissions tool that gives them more time to make decisions in the context of the entire applicant pool.

-There a few things that are in your control that you can do to increase Regular Decision (RD) admissions chances.
+There are a few things you can do to increase Regular Decision (RD) admissions chances.

 Stanford University asks that students answer three specific questions while the University of Michigan discourages any additional information.
 Other colleges welcome communication in the form of a call, new information, and letters of recommendation.

 Figure out a plan and respond based on the college’s policy.